Jess4code/react-flashcard-quiz/README.md

 # React Flashcard Quiz App
-This project is just a simple flashcard quiz app where you can pick a the category and the amount of the trivila questions you want built using ReactJS.
+This project is just a simple flashcard quiz app where you can pick a the category and the amount of the trivia questions you want built using ReactJS.

 ## Credits
 This project was created as a part of [Web Dev Simplified](https://courses.webdevsimplified.com/) curriculum.
 Special thanks to Kyle Cook for providing a tutorial and guidance on building this application.
 The video is posted by [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) on youtube [How To Build A Flashcard Quiz With React](https://www.youtube.com/watch?v=hEtZ040fsD8).